Preprocessing-based Kinodynamic Motion Planning Framework for Intercepting Projectiles using a Robot Manipulator: Method

 \subsubsection{Depth Estimation}

-Masked point cloud information and confidence map are retrieved from the ZED SDK, with our Python API acting as a wrapper around the SDK.

-We filter out outliers and eliminate point clouds falling outside the predefined virtual bounding box.
-To obtain the 3D global coordinates relative to the robot's base, we use ``hand-eye" calibration techniques, facilitating the transformation between the left camera frame and the robot's base frame.
+To obtain the 3D global coordinates relative to the robot's base, we calibrate the camera to obtain the transformation between the left camera frame and the robot's base frame.
+Masked point cloud information and the confidence map are retrieved from the ZED SDK, with our Python API acting as a wrapper around the SDK.
+We filter outliers and eliminate pointclouds outside the predefined virtual bounding box.
 Then, we compute the mean values for $X$, $Y$, and $Z$ to derive the 3D centroid point.
-Frames that exceed a minimum pixel threshold are considered.
-Since depth data given by ZED is estimated, some depth points may not be entirely accurate.
-To address this, we implement depth confidence filtering, giving each pixel in the image a confidence value in the range of [1, 100].
-Pixels with values close to 100 are deemed trustworthy.
+Only frames that exceed a minimum pixel threshold are considered to reduce noise.
+Since the ZED camera does not directly measure the depth but estimates it using stereo geometry, some depth points may not be entirely accurate.
+To address this, we utilize ZED SDK's built-in confident map function and drop depth points with low confidence.
 Consequently, we perform depth filtering, only retaining frames where the estimated depth falls within the specified distance threshold.
-Positions in these frames are recorded along with timestamps, and this iterative process continues until the required number of frames is collected.
+The positions in these frames are recorded along with the timestamps, and this iterative process continues until the required number of frames is collected.